tournantdev/communard/README.md

 This package reduces manual work in setting up new components in the [Tournant UI](https://github.com/tournantdev/ui) repository.

-The script will take a component name as its input and creates all folders and files needed to develop it.
+The script will take a component name as its input.
+It will then create the necessary folders and some barebones files that are needed to develop components.

+### The name

+The name is, as is the name of the org owning the package, borrowed from the organsitional form of the professinal kitchen, the _Brigade de Cuisine_.
+In this brigade, the _communard_ is the chef cooking meals for the others chefs.

 ## Usage

 Install the package:

 ```
-yarn add @tournant/scaffold
+yarn add @tournant/communard
 ```

 ### Args